josephhutch/joehutch/content/posts/2020-reading-list/index.md

 - *Superintelligence: Paths, Dangers, Strategies* by Nick Bostrom
 - *Letter to a Christian Nation* by Sam Harris
 - *Killers of the Flower Moon* by David Grann
-- *How to Create a Mind: The Secret of Human Thought Revealed* by Ray Kurzweil (In Progress)
-- *Educated* by Tara Westover (In the Queue)
-- *The Lean Startup* by Eric Ries (In the Queue)
-- *The Singularity is Near* by Ray Kurzweil (In the Queue)
-- *Zero to One: Notes on Startups, or How to Build the Future* by Blake Masters and Peter Thiel (In the Queue)
-- *Born a Crime* by Trevor Noah (In the Queue)
-- *The Omnivore's Dilemma: A Natural History of Four Meals* by Michael Pollan (In the Queue)
-- *Why We Sleep: The New Science of Sleep and Dreams* by Matthew Walker (In the Queue)
-- *Cloud Atlas* by David Mitchell (In the Queue)

 ### AudioBooks